jackpunt/createjs-module/README.md

 # CreateJS library module for Angular and Ionic

-This is the createjs-0.8.2 collection.
+This is the createjs-1.0.0 collection.
+(TTBOMK: it includes StageGL things)
 ***Now with typings!!!***

 * EaselJS